These 15 Amazing Artists Will Keep Your House Queer AF

-We don’t know of any current major exhibitions showcasing the work of Gilbert & George, but major showcases have taken place in San Francis, London, Munich and Turin in the past decade.
+We don’t know of any current major exhibitions showcasing the work of Gilbert & George, but major showcases have taken place in San Francisco, London, Munich and Turin in the past decade.

 9. Marsden Hartley (1877 – 1943)

-When he moved to Paris in 1912, Hartley joined the social circle of celebrated lesbian artist Gertrude Stein.
+When he moved to Paris in 1912, Hartley joined the social circle of celebrated lesbian artist Gertrude Stein, and among other gay painters.
 Soon after, he fell in love with German lieutenant Karl von Freyburg and moved to Berlin.
 After Freyburg died fighting in World War I, Hartley painted “Portrait of a German Officer” in his memory.
 Though Hartley continued painting until the end of his life, his later work took on a more regionalist Central American feel with a distinctly Expressionist edge, using bright, emotional color fields and religious themes.